 Vitamins A, C, and E are great antioxidants that help against further free radical damage.
 Foods that are rich in antioxidants include organic, colorful fruits and vegetables such as blueberries, raspberries, spinach, beets, and kale.

 Virgin coconut oil is a powerful antioxidant that's resistant to oxidation.
+Coconut oil is a medium chain saturated fat that is highly resistant to oxidation at high heat.
+Unlike monounsaturated and polyunsaturated fats, this makes it very well-suited for frying and other high-heat cooking methods.
 Used both topically and eaten orally, it protects against free radical formation.

 How to Choose a High-Quality Virgin Coconut Oil